-These discussion questions about self-esteem aim to help you build self esteem or increase your self confidence.
-The advice I give is based on 20 years of writing about this topic, publishing a successful book about self esteem, coaching clients and on the experience of suffering from low self esteem and depression in the past.
+Discussion questions about self-esteem can help you to build self-esteem and increase your self-confidence.
+The advice I give to my readers is based on more than 20 years of writing about this topic, publishing a successful book about self esteem, coaching clients, and suffering from low self esteem and depression in the past.

 Self Esteem is not Selfish!

 I received an email a while ago claiming that self esteem is selfish and that I was encouraging people to become selfish.
 The person who emailed me even said I was selfish.
 I couldn’t disagree with this more and really want to answer this as it is a common misguided opinion.